 SeaWorld San Diego - This magnificently landscaped park is home to incredible animal exhibits and aquariums.
 The Bay Side Sky Ride and Sky Tower offer beautiful views of San Diego Bay and the surrounding area.

 Disneyland Park - Walt's vision for a place where families could come together remains in place at the Happiest Place on Earth.
 Catch a parade or pull up a chair at the Jolly Holiday Bakery and people watch with Sleeping Beauty Castle as the backdrop!
-Disneyland is our favorite theme park for a multigenerational family trip as it truly has something for everyone.
+Disneyland is our favorite theme park for a multigenerational family trip as it truly has something for everyone — parades, fireworks and plenty of nostalgia.

 Southern California theme park experts, what do you think?
 Agree with my choices?
-What are your favorite Southern California theme parks by age group?
+What are your favorite theme parks in California by age group?
 Share in comments below.